South Point Hotel, Casino & Spa: Bowling

 The resort opened with a 64-lane bowling center.
 The facility became host to the Professional Bowlers Association and its PBA World Series of Bowling.

 The property also includes the Tournament Bowling Plaza, which is used solely for tournament play.
 The 90000 sqft facility includes 60 lanes and a 720-unit locker room.
 Construction on the new facility began in 2013, and it opened in November 2014.
 The United States Bowling Congress holds events at the facility, which is located on the second floor of the Priefert Pavilion.
 It is separate from the resort's original bowling alley.

 Restaurants

 The South Coast opened with six restaurants, including the biggest buffet of any Coast casino.
-After Gaughan took over ownership, he added a popular hot dog cart, an idea carried over from his Barbary Coast hotel-casino.
+After Gaughan took over ownership, he added a popular sportsbook hot dog cart, with hot dogs still priced, in 2026, at just at a $1.59, an idea carried over from his Barbary Coast hotel-casino.
 In 2007, Gaughan also relocated his restaurant, Michael's, from the Barbary Coast to the South Point.
 The restaurant is closely modeled after the original location, and is popular for its old Las Vegas feel.
 Baja Miguel's, a Mexican restaurant, was relocated to the second floor to make way for Michael's.
 New restaurants were added in 2010, including a Steak 'n Shake.
 It was the first location to open in the western United States.
 As of 2015, the resort had 11 restaurants.